 Spirometry At-Home

-The Spirometry At-Home is a common, non-invasive, widely used lung function test that provides objective information for the diagnosis of lung diseases and the ongoing monitoring of lung health.
-This test measures key airflow and volume metrics, such as forced vital capacity (FVC) and forced expiratory volume in one second (FEV1), to assess the amount and speed of air moving in and out of the lungs.
-It helps evaluate breathing efficiency and respiratory performance, supporting early screening for those at risk of pulmonary disease, general respiratory health checks, and pre-employment or periodic monitoring in high-risk occupations.
+The Spirometry Test at Home is a common, non-invasive, widely used lung function test that provides objective information for the diagnosis of lung diseases and the ongoing monitoring of lung health.
+This breathing test measures key airflow and volume metrics, such as forced vital capacity (FVC) and forced expiratory volume in one second (FEV1), to assess the amount and speed of air moving in and out of the lungs.
+It helps evaluate breathing efficiency and respiratory performance, supporting early screening for individuals at risk of pulmonary disease, general respiratory health checks, and pre-employment or periodic monitoring in high-risk occupations.

 The spirometry device is intended for adults and older children, and is commonly used in hospitals, physician clinics, laboratories, and occupational testing settings.
-Home-based testing provides convenience but requires proper technique and professional interpretation for clinical accuracy.
-Home-based testing offers added convenience while maintaining clinically relevant lung function assessment.
+Home-based spirometry offers added convenience while providing clinically relevant lung function measurements; however, proper technique and professional interpretation are essential for accurate lung function assessment.

 Understanding Spirometry At-Home

-- Prognostication in several conditions such as COPD, asthma, bronchiectasis, interstitial lung disease (ILD), and neuromuscular diseases.
+- Evaluation of lung function impairment in conditions such as asthma, bronchiectasis, interstitial lung disease (ILD), and neuromuscular disorders.

 - Unstable cardiovascular status such as myocardial infarction